430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 # Alternative solutions
 ## alternative text
-An alternative font i could have used is Roboto slab because It’s geometric form and friendly curves make it works really well for both headers and body texts.
+An alternative font I could have used is Roboto slab because It’s geometric form and friendly curves make it works really well for both headers and body texts.
 ![image](../images/Alt%20Font%202.JPG)
 ## Alternative colour scheme
 this is the alternative colour scheme I haver chosen.